 Thomas’s work is a celebration of Germany’s spectacular wildlife.
 Much of his photography is centered around the middle Elbe river.
 Looking through the collection allows you a glimpse of the wildlife Germany has to offer.

 His images are vibrant and full of fun.
 It feels like you’re witnessing an undisturbed world.

 Roeselien is a nature photographer with a serious soft spot for foxes.
 But her bird photography is excellent too.

-Her portfolio has a distinctly soft and sweet colour pallet.
-She uses the light of dawn and dusk to give her photos their pastel colours.
+Her portfolio has a distinctly soft and sweet color pallet.
+She uses the light of dawn and dusk to give her photos their pastel colors.
 Her use of bokeh enhances the gentle atmosphere.
 Her subjects sit in a cloud of pinks, oranges, and greens.
 And her eye for composition is excellent too.

 Ray Gilbert | @raymondgilbert520

 If you love birds of prey, you’ll enjoy the photography of Ray Gilbert.
 His collection is studded with superb actions shots of raptors on the wing.
 He knows these birds well, and this knowledge allows him to get some fabulous photos.